 The term was coined first by German art critic Franz Roh in 1925.
 Alejo Carpentier gave the term its current definition in the prologue to his book, "The Kingdom of This World (Spanish: El Reino de Este Mundo)."

-"The marvelous," he writes, in a translated version, "begins to be unmistakably marvelous when it arises from an unexpected alteration of reality (the miracle), from a privileged revelation of reality, an unaccustomed insight that is singularly favored by the unexpected richness of reality or an amplification of the scale and categories or reality, perceived with particular intensity by virtue of an exaltation of the spirit that leads it to a kind of extreme state [estado límite]."
+"The marvelous," he writes in a translated version, "begins to be marvelous in an unequivocal way when it arises from an unexpected alteration of reality (a miracle), from a privileged revelation of reality, from an unusual insight that is singularly favored by the unexpected richness of reality, or from an amplification of the scale and categories of reality, perceived with particular intensity by means of an exaltation of the spirit that leads it to a kind of limit-state [estado límite]."

 As the poet Dana Gioia reminds us in his article, "Gabriel García Márquez and Magic Realism," the narrative strategy we know as magic realism long predates the term: "One already sees the key elements of Magic Realism in Gulliver's Travels (1726) ...
 Likewise Nikolai Gogol's short story, 'The Nose' (1842)...fulfills virtually every requirement of this purportedly contemporary style.
 One finds similar precedents in Dickens, Balzac, Dostoyevsky, Maupassant, Kafka, Bulgakov, Calvino, Cheever, Singer, and others."

-But Carpentier's intention was to differentiate loreal Maravilloso americano from the European surrealist movement.
+But Carpentier's intention was to differentiate lo real Maravilloso americano from the European surrealist movement.
 In his mind, the fantastic in Latin America was not achieved by transcending reality, but was inherent in the Latin American experience of reality: "After all, what is the entire history of America if not a chronicle of the marvelous real?"